“This post may contain affiliate links. Please read my disclosure for more info.

 I was amazed to see how the differences in self-awareness, and in how narrowly focusing your efforts can have such an enormous impact on your success in life.

-But the owner of the company, or those who achieve success independently, approach their work with an almost diametrically opposite mindset.
+But the owner of the company, or those who achieve success independently, approach their work with an opposite mindset.

 They isolate those couple of skills they identify as marketable.
 The ones they can do better than most people.
 Instead of “I’m a skilled baker”, a person destined for success would say, “I make the best chocolate chip cookies you’ve ever tasted, and I’m going to sell them in every supermarket in the country.”

-If you made what you considered to be the best chocolate chip cookie, would you want to spend months learning how to make donuts, rolls, and bread so you could work in a bakery?
+What if you made what you considered to be the best chocolate chip cookie?
+Would you want to spend months learning how to make donuts, rolls, and bread so you could work in a bakery?
 Not if you aim to be successful anytime soon.Instead, you’d probably focus on getting your cookies into as many stores as possible.

 If you write a blog, and you think you can produce content that may help or inspire someone in some way, should you spend weeks becoming an HTML expert so you can redesign the heading?
 Or should you spend a few hundred dollars to have it done by an expert in their field while you produce a dozen new articles?

-The people who become most successful are taught the same diversified skill set, but at some point, they identify their particular strengths and do everything possible to maintain the majority of focus there.
+Successful people learn the same diversified skill set, but at some point, they identify their own strengths and do everything possible to maintain the majority of focus there.

 It can be hard relinquishing some control.
 To begin outsourcing and have someone else contribute to your project.
 But the responses to the questions above really seem to bear out the idea that focus is the difference between earning a paycheck and achieving wealth.
 Specific, targeted focus.